Wondering if you can substitute brisket for chuck roast?

 So if you have had enough of paying for expensive brisket, read on to see if you can use chuck roast instead!

 Table of contents

 Can You Substitute Brisket for Chuck Roast?

-Brisket is a suitable substitute for chuck roast.
+Brisket is a good substitute for chuck roast.

 It may not have the same melt-in-your-mouth texture, but it will become fall-apart tender.